Budget 2017: Measures to deepen partnerships, spur innovation

 He raised the example of a review of the regulatory framework governing venture capital (VC) firms by the Monetary Authority of Singapore (MAS) last week.
 “This will give them greater flexibility, making Singapore more conducive to VC investment, thereby enhancing the supply of financing for start-ups,” Mr Heng said.

 Regulatory sandboxes, which involve setting boundaries within which some rules can be suspended to allow greater experimentation, will also be essential to spur innovation.
-Apart from MAS’ regulatory sandbox for FinTech, the Land Transport Authority (LTA) has also gone ahead to set out specific zones where self-driving vehicles can be tested on roads.
+Apart from MAS’ regulatory sandbox for financial technology, the Land Transport Authority has also gone ahead to set out specific zones where self-driving vehicles can be tested on roads.

 Moving ahead, regulatory agencies will further explore how they can facilitate innovation by making their risk assessments for new products and services “more swift and effective”.